 So, now I know why hypertension is bad, but where did it come from?
 Rarely does high blood pressure have a single cause.
 More often it is a number of different factors that lead to having high blood pressure.
 These include, high stress level or anxiety, eating an unhealthy diet, being obese, drinking alcohol regularly, smoking, not getting enough exercise, and in many cases a family history of hypertension (genetics).
 There are many more causes be these are several of the most common causes.
 If you have any of the above listed causes, and you haven’t had your blood pressure checked, it may be wise have it checked sometime soon.

 It’s worth noting that some people live a relatively healthy life and still have high blood pressure.
 These people are often viewed as having a genetic predisposition to high blood pressure, but if any of the risk factors listed in the previous paragraph sounded familiar, there may be a few things you could change in your lifestyle to reduce your blood pressure.
-These include: eating a healthy diet, limiting alcohol use, exercise more, quit smoking, maintain a healthy weight, and getting your blood pressure checked regularly.
+These include: eating a healthy diet, limiting alcohol use, exercise more, quit smoking, maintain a healthy weight, relaxing with a good book, and getting your blood pressure checked regularly.
 Now if all that sounds too difficult there are easier methods of lowering your blood pressure.
 One is to take medication to reduce your blood pressure, but this may not be the most healthy way to treat hypertension.
 Taking medication often only removes the symptom of high blood pressure, but doesn’t remove the cause.
 If your hypertension is due to being obese or abusing alcohol, then resolving those issues is the best course of treatment before resorting to medication.

 It also may come as a surprise, but treatments like chiropractic have also been shown to reduce high blood pressure.
 But I don’t want you to take my word for it, let’s look at a study published in the Journal of Human Hypertension back in March of 2007.
 It explains that correcting alignment issues of your atlas or C1 vertebrae have been associated with reduced arterial pressure.
 In layman’s terms this translates to, “If the top vertebrae in your neck is out of alignment, correcting it with a chiropractic adjustment can reduce your high blood pressure.”
 You can read more about the actual study HERE.